 How Should Sunglasses Fit?

 Just like your tailored suits, to appear polished and stylish, your sunglasses also need to fit right.
 Not only is a proper fit is more flattering in appearance, but it’s also more comfortable and will best protect your eyes from the sun.
 While the right fit will mean something different to everyone, there are some guidelines to follow.
 Start by opting for sunglasses where the width of the frame matches the width of your face.
 You also want to be able to see at least half of your eyebrows above the frames and have your eyeballs sit precisely in the middle of each lens.
-Finally, the arms should fit nicely around your ears, and the overall positioning of the sunglasses should centre between the top of your hairline and edge of your chin.
+Finally, the arms should fit nicely around your ears, and the overall positioning of the sunglasses should center between the top of your hairline and the edge of your chin.

 What is My Face Shape?